” … so we adapted recruitment and onboarding”

 2. They prefer mentors to bosses

+Are we prepared for the fact that they want to keep developing?
+Do we know which direction each subordinate wants to go?
+Have we already understood that development does not mean training?
+Do we have development plans and a vision for the future for our employees?
+Can our leaders work with people in this direction?
 Instead of formal (or no) plans, leaders must offer a clear vision for their development and actively support it as a mentor.
 This is where the maximum cooperation of HR and leaders at all levels comes into play.
-The revolution in the system and the approach to the creation of development plans lies in their incorporation into the practical everyday life of individuals in the company.
+The revolution in the system and approach to the creation of development plans lies in their integration into the practical everyday life of individuals in the company.

 3. They expect recognition if they deserve it